All Episodes

 He actually laid down his life and died.

-And it was during the Marcus Garvey era that that word is taken from the connotation that we now take it, meaning a man who's doing a double dance, Double jig for both the white man and uh and the black man.
+And it was during the Marcus Garvey era that that word has taken from the connotation that we now take it, meaning a man who's doing a double dance, double jig for both the white man and the black man.

 That's what he is.